Usmanmd009/World-Suicide-Analysis/README.md

 ![](Suicide.png)
 [Click here to view the world suicide dashboard workbook](https://public.tableau.com/app/profile/ussy.page/viz/Suicide_Dashboard/Dashboard1)

-- Total number of suicides 6,748,420 milion during the period covered.
+- Total number of suicides is 6,748,420 milion during the period covered.

 - Total number of male and female suicides are 5,188,910 and 1,559,510 respectively.